baudetromain/my-resume/resume.typ

 )

 #resume_item[
   - I like playing challenges of the CTF (Capture the flag) format.
-If you don't know about it, CTF "is an exercise in which participants attempt to find text strings, called "flags", which are secretly hidden in purposefully-vulnerable programs or websites." (from #my_link("Wikipedia", "https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)?oldformat=true"))
+If you don't know about it, CTF "is an exercise in which participants attempt to find text strings, called "flags", which are secretly hidden in purposefully-vulnerable programs or websites." (#my_link("more here", "https://cybersecurity.att.com/blogs/security-essentials/capture-the-flag-ctf-what-is-it-for-a-newbie"))
   - I play such challenges on websites such as #my_link("Root-Me", "https://www.root-me.org/") or #my_link("Hack the Box", "https://www.hackthebox.com/") where one can play such challenges any time they want and where new challenges are regularily added, but I also sometimes participate to CTF events, where participants are teaming up to beat as many challenges as possible in a given time.
 I've participated to #my_link("Nahamcon CTF 2023", "https://ctftime.org/event/2023/") where I placed 336th out of 2686 teams (I played alone), and #my_link("osu!gaming CTF 2024", "https://ctftime.org/event/2165/"), teaming up with some friends and getting 25th place out of 984 teams.
 ]